rtulke/hicloud/README.md

 - Clear: With `history clear` you can clear the command history
 - Persistence: The history is saved between sessions (maximum 1000 commands)

+### Clear Screen

+hicloud has some functions to clear a screen ;)
+- try cls under windows or clear under linux and macOS or use the simple linux like shortcut: ctrl+l

 ## Examples

 ### VM Management